vikusja96/NC-News_Back-End/README.md

 ## Step 2 - Instal dependencies
-To instal dependences use command:
+To instal dependencies use command:
 ```
 npm install
 ```